Ngā Huarahi Whakatau

 Te Aka Matua o te Ture | Law Commission launched this review with the publication of its Terms of Reference in October 2021.

 We published our Preliminary Issues Paper in November 2022.
+That paper provided high-level information about current law and practice, and asked questions about people’s experiences and views on key issues.
 Consultation on that paper closed on 3 March 2023.

-After our second round of consultation, we will prepare our final report.
-This will recommend to the Government how the law should be reformed in this area.
-We intend to provide our final report to the Minister of Justice by the end of 2024.
+We are now preparing our final report.
+This will recommend to the Government how the law should be reformed.
+We intend to provide our final report to the Minister of Justice in 2025.

 Contact us

-You can subscribe to receive updates on this review, including opportunities to be involved
+You can subscribe to receive updates on this review

 Contact us